Investing in Our Diversity Scholarship Program

 Are you a student or recent grad?
 Need money for postsecondary school?

-Apply today for the Investing in Our Diversity Scholarship (IIOD) and you could win up to $4,000 for your first year of postsecondary education or training.
+Apply today for the Investing in Our Diversity Scholarship (IIOD) and you could win up to $4,000 to cover tuition fees and school-related expenses for full-time postsecondary education or training.

 How do I apply?

 You could receive up to $4,000 to cover tuition fees for the first year of your postsecondary education or training (college, university, trade school, apprenticeship)

 Youth who are attending postsecondary school in 2022/2023

 29 years old or younger (as of May 31, 2022)

 Toronto Community Housing tenants or a person living in the Scadding Court Community Centre (SCCC) catchment area (Lake Ontario to the south, Bloor Street to the north, Yonge St. to the east, and Lansdowne Ave. to the west)

 - Able to demonstrate a need for financial assistance

 - Canadian citizens or permanent residents

 Everyone who applies for a scholarship will receive: